Simfreed/AFINES/README.md

     ```
     > make [clean] [tar] network
     ```
     * [clean] will delete the old executable
     * [tar] will generate the file tars/amxbd.tar.gz
     * IF this doesn't work, then there's probably a dependency or linker issue.
+Try each of the following solutions in the order prescribed, and attempt to compile in between.
-   * Make sure you have Boost installed
+        1. Make sure you have Boost installed
-   * Find the folder with the "*boost*.dylib" or "*boost*.a" folders; when I installed Boost using MacPorts, it was `/opt/local/lib/` .
-Add `-L <mylibraryfolder>` to the line that begins `LIB:=` in the makefile
+        2. Find the folder with the "*boost*.dylib" or "*boost*.a" folders; when I installed Boost using MacPorts, it was `/opt/local/lib/` .
+Run the command:

+                 export BOOST_ROOT=<my boost folder>

+              With the Macports installation, <my boost folder>=/opt/local/lib .

+        3. Within BOOST_ROOT, identify if the library folders have a suffix, such as "-mt" or "-d" (e.g., the program-options library on my Mac is named "libboost_program_options-mt.dylib", instead of "libbbost_program_options.dylib").
+If so, run the command:

+                export BOOST_SUFFIX=<my boost suffix>

+             With the Macports installation, <my boost suffix>=-mt

-   * Find the folder with the boost/*.h files; when I installed Boost using MacPorts, it was `/opt/local/include/`.
+        4. Find the folder with the boost/*.h files; with MacPorts installation, it was `/opt/local/include/`.
 Add `-I <myincludefolder>` to the line that begins `INC :=` in the makefile.

 * You should now have an executable file called bin/nt.
 NOTE: you only need to recreate this file if you edit the source code.